 Good packaging is important: it protects products, allows food to be stored longer and often provides useful information.
-And as a retailer, we also try to minimise its environmental impact.
+As a retailer, we also opt for sustainable packaging, with the least possible environmental impact.

 What is sustainable packaging?

-The packaging solution with the least environmental footprint is not always what you think it is at first glance.
+The most sustainable packaging solution is not always what you think it is at first glance.
 This is because many elements play a role in the entire carbon footprint of a product and its packaging.
 You have to take into account food spoilage, energy use in the production of the packaging, water use, transport and the like.

-For our private labels – such as Boni and Spar – we accept the challenge to choose the best packaging per product for the environment.
+For our private labels – such as Boni and Spar – we accept the challenge to choose the most sustainable packaging per product.
 Our sustainability experts conduct research for this, such as life cycle assessment screenings.

 If possible, we simply leave out the packaging.
 A lot of fruit and vegetables are sold in bulk, i.e. unpackaged.